Berliner Journal: Transfer to sons

 William John Motz also attended St. Jerome's College, graduating in 1889.
-He studied classics and philosophy under St. Jerome's founder, Friar Louis Funcken, whom Kalbfleisch describes as "a preist of great erudition and exceptional pedagogical ability."
+He studied classics and philosophy under St. Jerome's founder, Friar Louis Funcken, whom Kalbfleisch describes as "a priest of great erudition and exceptional pedagogical ability."
 (Note: When Funcken died in 1890, John Adam Rittinger provided a eulogy.
 Rittinger, the first Protestant to be President of St. Jerome's College's Alumni Union, described Funcken as having been "tolerant toward his fellow Christians of other denominations".
 He further added: " ... many able and useful citizens made their first higher studies under him.
 The good influence he exerted on his pupils, even in later years, was astonishing.
 They were still to him his 'dear boys' of former years, were they priests, lawyers or even editors.")
 Motz subsequently obtained a BA in political science at the University of Toronto and an MA at St. Francis Xavier College in New York.
 After returning to St. Jerome's and teaching for three years, he left for the Journal editorship in January 1899.
 In the years that followed, he occasionally returned to St. Jerome's to provide guest lectures on journalism.

 Both Motz and Rittinger's views as espoused in the Journal were heavily influenced by their education under Funcken, promoting the use of the German language, civic duty and continuing to criticize the anti-liberal trends in Germany and Prussia.
 In a 1911 letter, Julius Funcken, brother of Louis and, though he lived in Holland, an avid reader of the Journal, wrote, "we believe we are not mistaken when we see Louis' views in the trends of the paper."
 The sons focused the Journal more heavily on local and national Canadian coverage than on Germany.
 Their approach to political coverage was also more neutral than John Motz's had been before them, only using the editorial columns to make political arguments.
 Letters to the editor written in the Pennsylvania-German dialect rather than traditional High German became more common.